smnnlt/meta-pre-post/README.md

 This project aims to map current practices for determining effect sizes in two-group pre-post measurement meta-analyses of exercise interventions and to compare different methods using a case study.

 ## Repository Structure

+`data/` - Contains the raw and processed data used in the analyses.
+See the data README for more details.
+`notes/` - Contains the individual study recalculations as .R files and (where sharing is possible) the article PDFs.
+`plots/` - Contains all graphs created during the project `preregistration/` - Contains the project's preregistration files `scripts/` - Contains all R scripts used for data processing and analysis in numbered order.

 ## License